-In last year’s homily, Pope Francis called All Souls Day, “a day of memory that takes us back to our roots.
+Pope Francis calls All Souls Day, “a day of memory that takes us back to our roots.
 It is also a day of hope.
 It reminds us of what we can expect: the hope of encountering the love of the Father.”

 The Pope’s reflections focused on three themes: memory, hope, and lights that help us along the road of life.
 “There is a path we need to follow, and we cannot take the wrong path,” he said.
 “The Beatitudes, which Jesus taught us, show us the right road to take.
 To be pure in heart, poor in Spirit – these are the lights that help us not to take the wrong road.”

 Praying for the dead is a Christian obligation.
 In the modern world, when many have come to doubt the Church’s teaching on Purgatory, the need for such prayers has only increased.
-The Church devotes the month of November to prayer for the Holy Souls in Purgatory, and participation in the Mass of All Souls Day is a good way to begin the month.
+The Church devotes the month of November to prayer for the Holy Souls in Purgatory.

 PRAYER for the HOLY SOULS in PURGATORY